kneron/kneron-mmdetection/README.md

 ## Introduction

-  [MMDetectionKN](https://github.com/kneron/MMDetectionKN) is a platform built upon the well-known [MMDetection](https://github.com/open-mmlab/mmdetection) for detection and instance segmentation.
-We encourage you to start with [YOLOX: Step-By-Step](docs_kneron/yolox_step_by_step.md) to build basic knowledge of Kneron-Edition MMDetection, and read [MMDetection docs](https://mmdetection.readthedocs.io/en/latest/) for detailed MMDetection usage.
+  [kneron-mmdetection](https://github.com/kneron/kneron-mmdetection) is a platform built upon the well-known [mmdetection](https://github.com/open-mmlab/mmdetection) for detection and instance segmentation.
+We encourage you to start with [YOLOX: Step-By-Step](docs_kneron/yolox_step_by_step.md) to build basic knowledge of Kneron-Edition mmdetection, and read [mmdetection docs](https://mmdetection.readthedocs.io/en/latest/) for detailed mmdetection usage.

   In this repository, we provide an end-to-end training/deployment flow to realize on Kneron's AI accelerators: